lukePeavey/quotable/README.md

 {
   // The number of quotes returned by this request
   count: number,
-  // The total number or quotes matching this request
+  // The total number of quotes matching this request
   totalCount: number
   // The index of the last quote returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next